steinwurf/steinwurf-docs/source/score/index.rst

 primarily intended for reliable transmission, but it also supports best-effort delivery, e.g. for cases where no feedback channel is available.
 Reliability is ensured using Random Linear Network Coding.

+Score is only available under a commercial license.

 The score repository: https://gitlab.com/steinwurf/score